Internal Medicine; Pulmonary & Critical Care Medicine; Thoracic Surgery

 Upon matching, I was on my way to Wayne State University, as an Internal Medicine resident, in the suburbs of Detroit.
 During that time, my attendings in the ICU made a significant impression on me, which lead me to pursue my Pulmonary & Critical Care Medicine fellowship, at Michigan State University.
 During my three years as a fellow, I began to take an interest in the advanced procedures that were done on the pulmonary side of things.
 This led me to pursue a fellowship in Interventional Pulmonology at Yale University.
 It was here where I got to appreciate how we can help patients with lung cancer, and what modalities I could offer in terms of treatment.

 My focus here at the University of Buffalo, is to bring the cumulative years of training, along with my sincerity and dedication for doing what is best for the patient.
-I am responsible for the lung cancer screening program, and with that, can provide a non-invasive form of staging lung cancer in patients with the use of EBUS bronchoscopy.
+I am here to start an interventional pulmonary program, and with that, can provide a non-invasive form of staging lung cancer in patients with the use of EBUS bronchoscopy.
 In addition to this, I can perform navigation bronchoscopy (with the use of a robotic terminal) to obtain tissue biopsy of lung nodules/masses that are located in the periphery of the lung.
 I can also perform palliative procedures by placing stents in the airway, debulking tumors, and placing tunneled pleural catheters to alleviate symptomatic pleural effusions.

 With that being said, if you are a patient or a colleague, I look forward to working with you and reaching a common solution.